karimarttila/ml-exercises/virtual-env-instructions.md

 ### Next Steps

-Continue configuring PyCharm if you use that Python IDE: see file pycharm-instructions.md.
+Continue configuring PyCharm if you use that Python IDE and you haven't done the configurations yet.
+See file [pycharm-instructions.md](pycharm-instructions.md).